Wolox/tech-guides/frontend/angular/style-guide.md

 ## Resolver by screen

-When you need call multiples endpoint for and screen
+When you need calling multiples endpoints for a screen

 **Avoid** calling these endpoints from component